Tyler Priest, “Shell Oil’s Deepwater Mission to Mars” PDF

-Forthcoming from Tyler Priest and Joel Hewett, Deepwater Horizons: The Epic Struggles Over Offshore Oil in the United States (University of Kansas Press):
+Forthcoming from Tyler Priest and Joel Hewett, Oceans of Oil: The Epic Struggles Over Offshore Drilling in the United States:

 Deepwater Horizons narrates the multi-dimensional struggles over offshore oil that launched the industry in the 1920s and steered its trajectory over time.
 Based on extensive primary and archival research, the book promises to be the most comprehensive study to date of the law, politics, and policy of U.S. offshore oil development.
 It demonstrates how these struggles played out at the center of American politics, contesting the boundaries of the American nation-state, the contours of federalism, the shape of the American energy system, and the environmental limits of resource extraction.
 Offshore oil was only made possible by the latest and perhaps final thrust of formal U.S. territorial expansion.
 Debates about offshore oil policy revolved around questions of how sovereign rights were created in the ocean, how those sovereign rights were transformed into property rights, and how those property rights were secured and regulated.